pataruco/fewd/web/public/slides/02-advanced-html-intro-to-css.md

 #### Instructions

-1. Download the starter code zip [file](https://github.com/pataruco/ga-fewd-assets/raw/master/cookie-recipe/cookie-recipe-starter-code.zip)
+1. Download the starter code zip [file](https://github.com/pataruco/fewd/raw/master/labs/cookie-recipe/cookie-recipe-starter-code.zip)
 2. Open the file **instructions.md** and follow the steps

----

-## Cookie recipe

-### CSS
+#### CSS

 - The background color for the page is `#FFE`
 - The color for the text reading "Related Recipes" is `#887`